datagrok/opinions/DESIGN.md

 # A Distributed Network of Metrics

+Various software, in the form of applications and web services, collect opinions.

 ## Problems

+### Only one metric for "good."
-#### Reddit, Digg, Slashdot, Google Plus, Facebook

-and almost every other "social" site ever created:
+Guilty: Reddit, Digg, Slashdot, Google Plus, Facebook and almost every other "social" site ever created.

-- There is only one, poorly-defined metric for "good."
-(Votes)
+Many users may rank as "good" articles or statements whose opinions they agree with, regardless of their quality.
+Is an article informative but poorly-written?
+Exciting but poorly researched?
+Does a particular movie have a great story but horrible acting?

-- The algorithm for calculating a score from that metric is extremely naive.
-(Popularity)
+### Extremely naive algorithm (popular vote) for calculating score from "goodness" metric.

+Guilty: Reddit, Digg, Slashdot, Google Plus, Facebook, etc...

-For those sites, as their communities get larger, minority interests and opinions become excluded.
+For these sites, as their communities get larger, minority interests and opinions become excluded.
+The winningest content is that with the most votes, even if the content is highly desirable to a subset of the users.
+The site "descends into mediocrity."

-I want a social news site where both a religious neo-conservative Republican and a far-left liberal pacifist atheist socialist can find recommended to them links that they would consider "good" and comments that they would not necessarily agree with, but consider on-topic or well-informed.
+I want a social news site where both a religious neo-conservative Republican and a far-left liberal pacifist atheist socialist can find recommended to them links that they would consider "good" and comments that they would not necessarily agree with, but would consider on-topic and/or well-informed.

-#### OKCupid, Netflix

-- Specific to a single topic.
+### Limited to a single topic.

+Guilty: OKCupid, Netflix

-OKCupid and Netflix are the rare examples of sites that have effective solutions for the problems mentioned above for Reddit etc.
+OKCupid and Netflix are the rare examples of sites that have effective solutions for the problems mentioned above with Reddit and others.

 OKCupid implements a free-form unlimited-number of metrics and has a good (albeit proprietary) algorithm for clustering based on that metric.
-Unfortunately, they are specific to online dating.
+Unfortunately, all of their metrics and analyses are specific to online dating.

 Netflix has a well-defined metric for "good" (albeit only one) and a famously good (and public) algorithm for calculating a score.
-Unfortunately, they are specific to rating movies.
+Unfortunately, the data they collect is specific to rating movies.

-#### PGP

-- Only one metric for "trust."

-Does "trust" mean "I am certain this is Alice's key" or "I am certain that Alice knows what she's doing when she authenticates someone else's key"?
+### Proprietary, closed database

-#### OKCupid, Netflix, Reddit, Digg, Slashdot, Google Plus, Facebook, ...
+Guilty: OKCupid, Netflix, Reddit, Digg, Slashdot, Google Plus, Facebook, ...

-- Proprietary, closed database

 In almost all of these systems, the data is locked up.
 We couldn't fix the problems or run our own calculation algorithms across it if we wanted to.

-#### Facebook and Google Plus
+### Only one metric for "trust."

+Guilty: PGP

+When using a public key cryptosystem like PGP, does "trust" mean "I am certain this is Alice's key" or "I am certain that Alice knows what she's doing when she authenticates someone else's key"?
+What if the subject is not keys but messages?
+Does trust mean "I am certain Alice wrote this" (it sounds just like her!) or, "I am certain that noone could possibly have modified a message that Alice wrote before it reached me"?

-- The "real name" initiative, aka [Nymwars][]
+### The "real name" initiative, aka [Nymwars][]

+Guilty: Facebook and Google Plus

 Many social media sites and pundits insist that one must use their real name in their online persona.
 At the very least, this is an assault on the freedoms of speech and expression.